Photographing birds from floating blinds: a wildlife photo workshop in La Dombes, France in June 2019

 The region of La Dombes is often bathed in gorgeous light.
 In spring and early summer, early mornings suffuse the ponds with warm, muted light.
 It is truly wonderful to see ducks or grebes moving on the ponds in this magical atmosphere.

-A maximum of 5 people
+A Maximum of 5 Photographs

 Up to 5 people can participate in this trip.
 The small size of the group guarantees that you will receive personalized advice on how to take the best pictures you can.
 Most of your photographs will be taken from floating blinds located in various ponds.

-Trip schedule and syllabus
+Trip schedule and Syllabus

 The trip will begin on Saturday, June 1, 2019.
 The group will meet at the Charles de Gaulle airport near Paris, and then travel to La Dombes by train.
 The trip will end on Monday the 10th at the same airport.